School-age children development

 - Safety instruction regarding matches, lighters, barbecues, stoves, and open fires can prevent major burns.

-- Wearing seat belts is the most important way to prevent major injury or death from a motor vehicle accident.
+- Using an appropriate car seat and wearing seat belts is the most important way to prevent major injury or death from a motor vehicle accident.

 - If your child's physical development appears to be outside the norm, talk to your provider.